inex/ixp-manager-docs-md/docs/features/irrdb.md

 ./artisan db:seed --class=IRRDBs
 ```

 [BGPQ3](https://github.com/snar/bgpq3) is a very easy and fast way of querying IRRDBs.
 You first need to install this on your system.
-On Ubuntu 16.04/18.04 this is as easy as:
+On a modern Ubuntu system this is as easy as:

 ```sh
 apt install bgpq3